dillcheese/OBVault/Books/Other/Worm CYOA builds/Worm Plot Build.md

 It's important to note that you can even gain cards from repeatedly defeating the same enemy.
 However, there is a 24-hour cooldown period before you have the chance of obtaining another card from that particular enemy.
 This adds an element of anticipation and strategy to your hunts, as you must carefully plan your encounters and manage your resources.
 Embrace the thrill of the hunt, seize victory over your adversaries, and unlock the vast potential hidden within these coveted cards.
 May your journeys be filled with exhilarating battles and bountiful loots!

+**Roguelite Survivor**
+Cost: 20 SP

+As a Roguelite Survivor, failure is never the end—it’s just another step in your endless journey of growth.
+This ability works in two folds, firstly anytime you defeat or kill an enemy, it grants you EXP that fills up a bar that when full grants you a choice of three semi random upgrades, abilities, gear or weapons based on an aesthetic of your choice (fantasy, sci-fi, modern military hardware/ordinance or even choices based on other universes like Warframe, bloodborne etc.), regardless of what aesthetic you picked the choices you get would have ‘gamelike’ attributes to them like crit chances and elemental effects for example
+Which means that even if you pick medieval as your aesthetic, you can in time have chain mail that negates 80% of any type of damage, crossbows that shoot seeming normal bolts that can wipe out armies due to crit chance and explosive type damage etc., The possibilities are endless and what's more is that you can change the aesthetic anytime you want.
+The gear, items or weapons you get are kept in a practically limitless storage space that you can easily access by willing it to get them and what's more, the passive abilities the items give you will still be active even if the item in particular is in your storage space so you don't have to worry about lumbering with hundreds things on your person.
+The second aspect of this power is that every time you are killed, you disintegrate and come back to life in a safe spot, But lose almost all your accumulated skills and abilities gained by this ability but do not fret too much, like any other roguelite, you have a second upgrade path that allows you to upgrade yourself with choices that carry over between ‘runs’.
+Note: the resurrection aspect of this power is not absolute, a sufficiently powerful wizard, reality warper etc. can erase you from existence, and you have no protections against retroactive attacks with this alone

 # Thinker/Skill Powers